WH-Harvey/weakly-supervised-object-detection/README.md

 2. All codes run by jupyter notebook
 ./example_images contains some example images
-./data contains training and test data(It is too big to write on DVD and upload).
-The data could be downoload by http://host.robots.ox.ac.uk/pascal/VOC/voc2007/.`
-./thesis contains the latex and pdf thesis ./example_reults contains the results of some examples
+The ｔraining data could be downoload by http://host.robots.ox.ac.uk/pascal/VOC/voc2007/.` ./thesis contains the latex and pdf thesis ./example_reults contains the results of some examples